Licensing Microsoft Office

 It doesn’t come with the computer

-When you buy a Windows-based computer, you’ll typically find the Office apps on your Start menu — but they won’t work without a license.
+When you buy a Windows PC, you’ll find the Office apps on your Start menu, but they won’t work without a license.

 A Microsoft 365 subscription has the following benefits over a one-time purchase: